-- But I sent the brothers so our boast about you won’t be empty in this matter, so you might have been prepared; just as I was saying.
+- But I sent the brothers so our boast about you wouldn’t be empty in this matter, so you might be *prepared, just as I was saying.

-- Lest if the Macedonians come with me and find you unprepared, we – not to mention you – would be put to shame in this confidence.
+- Lest if the Macedonians come with me and find you unprepared, we – not to mention you – might be put to shame in this confidence.

 - Therefore, I thought it was essential to urge the brothers so they might go to you and prepare beforehand this blessing from you which has been already promised.
 Thus, it’s ready to be given as a blessing and not as from reluctant greed.1“greed” could also be translated “covetousness”.
 Paul seems to be saying the gift should freely given without a greedy wish that they wouldn’t have to give what they’d promised.

-- Yet remember this: the man who sows sparingly will also reap sparingly, and the man who sows blessings will also reap blessings,
+- Yet remember this: the man sowing sparingly will also reap sparingly, and the man sowing on blessings will also reap on blessings,

 - just as each has decided in the heart; not from grief or from compulsion, for God ^loves a joyfully voluntary2“joyfully voluntary” is one word in Greek, which properly means joyful and not under compulsion; i.e. voluntary and happy about it. giver.